About the Blog

 I am a Registered Dietitian who works at a local hospital by day and blogs on this space by night.
 When my job as a hospital dietitian left me feeling like I needed a creative outlet, this blog was born.
-I currently live in Chicago, Illinois with my husband Will (who is also a dietitian) and our rescue pup, Honey.
-When not working on the blog, you’ll most likely find me shopping the farmers market (iced coffee in hand!), reading a good book, or biking around the city with Will.
+I currently live in Chicago, Illinois with my husband Will (who is also a dietitian), my son, and our rescue pup, Lucy.
+When not working on the blog, you’ll most likely find me shopping the farmers market (iced coffee in hand!) or reading a good book.